carstingaxion/gatherpress-query-loop/readme.md

 **Please note that this is a slight duplication of the existing sorting controls.
 They both work interchangeably but it just looks a bit odd in the UI**

-## Extending AQL
+## Extending GPQL

-Detailed instructions on how to extend AQL as well as an example are available [here](./extending-aql.md)
+Detailed instructions on how to extend GPQL as well as an example are available [here](./extending-gpql.md)